 New Patient Information

-Please make sure you're on time.
+Please make sure you arrive on time.
 We will not extend your appointment time, so being late will only take up consultation or treatment time.
-If you are more than 10 minutes late we will ask you to reschedule your appointment.
+If you are more than 15 minutes late we may ask you to reschedule your appointment.

 Most patients report feeling relaxed after a treatment, while few people may feel energetic.
 However you feel, we advise you take it easy and do not overexert yourself because that may worsen your condition in the long run and be counter productive to your treatments.

 It is common to not feel much relief after your first treatment.
 Acupuncture is not like taking a pill nor is it a magical remedy.
 Acupuncture treatments take time and your recovery is a progress.
 It is true that some people may feel immediate relief, but those cases are rare.

 If you do feel some relief after your treatments, know that it is common for the relief from initial treatments to be temporary and for your condition to come back over the next couple of days.
 We stress that acupuncture and your recovery is a progress and not an immediate fix.